Glaucoma Diagnosis and Optic Nerve Assessment

 Perhaps the most important tool used to assess optic nerve function, determine whether glaucoma is present, and the status of glaucoma is the visual field test.
 This test measures how well the optic nerve functions in carrying visual information to the brain.
 Visual field tests measure the ability of the patient to see light at various points within the retina.
 Read more about Visual Fields.

-Most patients dislike having their visual field tested as the test may be long, tiring, and boring.
+Most patients find visual field testing long, tiring, and boring.
 It is not uncommon to feel that you have performed poorly on a visual field test.
 Modern visual field machines continue testing each spot measured until the patient misses, in order to determine the dimmest light detectable.
-Therefore, missed lights may be perfectly normal and should not cause one to be upset.
+Therefore, missing lights can be perfectly normal and should not upset you.